bi-labor/es-mssql/docs/elasticsearch/exercise2.md

 ## Option 1: Start _Elasticsearch_ and _Kibana_ by downloading and extracting them

+1. Get Elasticsearch and Kibana.

-1. When working at home: download the **7.15.x** version of [Elasticsearch](https://www.elastic.co/downloads/past-releases/elasticsearch-7-15-2) and [Kibana](https://www.elastic.co/downloads/past-releases/kibana-7-15-2).
+    - When working at home: download the **7.15.x** version of [Elasticsearch](https://www.elastic.co/downloads/past-releases/elasticsearch-7-15-2) and [Kibana](https://www.elastic.co/downloads/past-releases/kibana-7-15-2).
 Please make sure to use **version 7.15.x**; the starter code and the instructions might be specific to this version.
 Then extract the archives.

         !!! note ""
             Extracting the zip files will take some time.
 Some paths might be long, so it is best to extract these to a directory with a short path.

-1. When working in university computer laboratories: locate the folders containing Elasticsearch and Kibana under `c:\tools`.
+    - When working in university computer laboratories: locate the folders containing Elasticsearch and Kibana in directory `c:\tools`.
 To ensure a clean database, remove the `data` directory under the folder of Elasticsearch.

 1. Start both using the executables `bin/elasticsearch(.bat)` and `bin/kibana(.bat)`.
-There is no configuration needed; the default setup will work fine
+There is no configuration needed; the default setup will work fine.

 1. Wait until they start.